rusty-ferris-club/rust-starter/README.md

 runner.rs    <-- implement some logic here
 ```

+**Simpler structure**
+You can convert the project to be simpler and CLI only on account of power and flexibility.

-_simplified_ - CLI only. copy `default.rs` into `bumblefoot.rs`, then rename into `main.rs` and put under `src/` and delete the rest.
+* Copy the contents of `default.rs` into `bumblefoot.rs` and rename into `main.rs`.
+* Drop `main.rs` under `src/` and delete `bin/`.
-or `git checkout simplified`.
-Then, fix imports and namespacing for the commands in `main.rs`, and remove subcommand support.
+* Remove the `[[features]]` and `[[bin]]` sections from `Cargo.toml`
+* Fix `use` issues and stale code errors in `main.rs`.

+This should be the result:

 ```
+bumblefoot/
   main.rs       <-- main CLI routing logic + default command
   data.rs      <-- aka 'types.rs'
   lib.rs       <-- export some public API
   runner.rs    <-- implement some logic here
 ```

+**xtask**
+You have [xtask](https://github.com/matklad/cargo-xtask) preconfigured.
+It's a best-practice, boilerplate code that allows you to use `cargo xtask <your task>`.
+A kind of rust-native make.

+You can use it to codify any of your tasks for CI or development.

+In it you have two tasks preconfigured:

+* `dual` - convert this crate to a dual build (library and CLI)
+* `simple` - convert this crate to a simple layout

+These will work only when you're starting out because they apply fresh templated code.
+Once you start building, they'll probably not be useful anymore.

 <hr>